 Conduct, Diet & Habits

-Fruit Flies tend to be most active during the late spring, ending up plainly extremely copious at the collect time.
-Fruit flies are usually very common year around if they stay indoors.
+Fruit Flies in North Carolina tend to be most active during the late spring, when it is warm and their is copious food available to them.
+Fruit flies are usually very common year-round if they stay indoors.

 The most effective way to prevent fruit flies is to make sure kitchen areas and any surface that has come in contact with food is cleaned thoroughly.
-This mainly includes sustenance or refreshments that have spilled; taking out the trash regularly; washing dishes; and putting away meat products in the ice chest rather than on the ledge, particularly after it has matured.
+This mainly includes food or refreshments that have spilled; taking out the trash regularly; washing dishes; and putting away meat products in the refrigerator rather than on the counter, particularly after it has matured.
 The flies will swarm any container of food when it has been left out too long.